simonboehme/data-visualization-intro/FAQ.md

 ## Is there a recommended Python installation?

 If you plan to install Python locally, we recommend using Python 3.8 at the minimum.
-If possible, it's better to have Python 3.10 installed.
+If possible, use Python 3.13.

 ## Will the workshop cover the topic X?